Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Proof of the sharp large deviation estimate for spheres

 where $\bDa = \bDpa$ is the domain defined in \eqref{def-doma}.

 \begin{remark} Note that $\bar{h}_\theta^n$ depends on $\theta$ only through $\theta^n$.
-For notational simplicity we will adopt this convention throughout, namely for quantities that depend on both $n$ and $\theta^n$, we will use a superscript $n$ to denote the former dependence and a subscript $\theta$ instead of $\theta^n$ to denote the dependence on $\theta^n$. \end{remark}
+For notational simplicity throughout we will adopt the convention that for quantities that depend on both $n$ and $\theta^n$, we will use a superscript $n$ to denote the former dependence and a subscript $\theta$ instead of $\theta^n$ to denote the dependence on $\theta^n$. \end{remark}